PipulPant/CypressPOMFramework/README.md

    For formatting code This project use prettier for code formatting.
 For VScode install extension quick guide

-#How to Run the Tests Locally
+3.How to Run the Tests Locally
    ## Headed Mode:
         yarn cypress open

    ## Headless Mode:
         yarn cypress run

-#Test Structure
+## Test Structure
-      cypress101.spec.js which contains the Test Scenario 1 and Test Scenario 2.
+      Cypress latest version i.e 10.10.0 is followed for folder structure.
+Further we have added page object model for maintainance of the selectors and         various user action.
+      All the test data inputs , error message are added in the fixture folder.

-#Additonal Information
+## Additonal Information
-     For logging the accessibility test in console, I have added terminalLog() function which will display the accessibility voilation error in the            terminal.
+     I have added Preetier to beautify the test code during developement phase.